 Coffeen - Taylor Springs is a somewhat small town located in the state of Illinois.
 With a population of 5,440 people and just one neighborhood, Coffeen - Taylor Springs is the 322nd largest community in Illinois.

-Coffeen - Taylor Springs is a blue-collar town, with 47.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Coffeen - Taylor Springs, you'll notice that it is more blue-collar than most other communities in America.
+47.38% of Coffeen - Taylor Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Coffeen - Taylor Springs is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Coffeen - Taylor Springs who work in office and administrative support (15.20%), maintenance occupations (8.63%), and healthcare (7.01%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.92% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Coffeen - Taylor Springs does not have a public transit system used by locals to get to and from work.
+Coffeen - Taylor Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Coffeen - Taylor Springs, just 6.66% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.